1. Know your tax obligations

 The income for A and B will be as follows:

-After IRAS processes Form P, we will send the 'Allocation of Profit/Loss to Partners' to the precedent partner.
+After the Form P has been processed, the notice of 'Allocation of Profit/Loss to Partners' will be sent to the precedent partner.
 The precedent partner is responsible for informing the other partner(s) of their share of profit or loss.
 The share of profit and loss to each partner will be taxed under each individual partner's name.

 Rental income derived by a partnership from its partnership property or the sublet of a property, should be brought into the partnership accounts and distributed among partners based on the profit sharing ratio set out in the partnership agreement.

 A property bought with money or funds belonging to the partnership firm is generally deemed to have been bought on account of the firm and is a partnership property.
 Profits of the partnership that have been distributed to partners (i.e. drawings) is not considered money or funds belonging to the firm.

 A property belonging to a Limited Liability Partnership (LLP) that is registered in the name of the LLP should generally be a partnership property.

 To help you determine if a property is a partnership property, refer to the list of indicators below, which is not exhaustive: